agonya/PFHelper/Documentation Source/docs/index.md

             See [{Phaser Game}](https://rexrainbow.github.io/phaser3-rex-notes/docs/site/game/)
         - `colors`: Enables ColorsHelper library.
             - Description: ColorsHelper has many functions regarding colors.
 The main reason this was created is to enable users to choose colors from a predetermined set.
+        - `animations`: Enables AnimationsHelper library.
+            - Description: This helper class contains functions that can make your life easier when developing the playables.
+They are mainly object manipulation wrappers, such as pulsating an object or creating a flow of gold from an origin to a target.
         - `maths`: Enables MathsHelper library.
             - Description: MathsHelper aims to aid you in doing somewhat complicated mathematical algorithms.
 It mainly has functions that are easy to calculate, but are susceptible of repeated usage in normal code.
 So, we wrapped functions that we liked and put them in MathsHelper for you.
         - `dynamicTween`: Enables DynamicTween library.